luhui/RNSurfaceViewIssue/README.md

 The yellow box will not be shown, but when we click on the middle of screen, the `on click` string is output in the console.

-It seems that `yellow box view` is layout(and it is clickable) but not render to screen.
+It seems that `yellow box view` is layout (and it is clickable) but not render to screen.

 ## Test step

-Just run the app to see the success case.
+Just run the app (with commandline `react-native run-android`) to see the success case.

 uncommonet the style in [index.js](./src/index.js#L23)  to see the fail case.